 The collection of environmental publications available in the graduate research room is for internal reference use only, and no publications may be taken outside of the library.
 To ensure this, books will activate an alarm system if taken outside the main entrance.
 Before leaving the research room, all books used must be returned to shelves.
 In the event of a purchase request for a particular book, please apply through your supervisor or head of department.

 7. About Student Scholarships

 Each year in the spring, there will be an announcement about various student scholarships.
-For information regarding scholarships, please consult the Center for Student Affairs notice board or Internet site.
+For information regarding scholarships, please consult the Center for Student Affair or check the bulletin board and university website.